Yemini-Lab/NeuroPAL_ID/CONTRIBUTIONS.md

-# Contributing to NeuroPal_ID
+# Contributing to NeuroPAL_ID

-🎉 Thank you for your interest in contributing to NeuroPal_ID!
+🎉 Thank you for your interest in contributing to NeuroPAL_ID!
 Whether you're here to fix a bug, add a feature, or improve documentation, your contributions are highly appreciated.
 This guide will help you get started with setting up the project and submitting your contributions.
 Getting Started
 User Mode

-### To use NeuroPal_ID as a standalone tool:
+### To use NeuroPAL_ID as a standalone tool:

 Download the Latest Release
 Grab the latest compiled release [here](https://github.com/Yemini-Lab/NeuroPAL_ID/releases).